projectcalico/calico/docs/source/etcd-data-model.rst

                that uses ``!icmp_type`` and ``!icmp_code`` together will match all ICMP traffic apart from traffic that matches **both** type and code.

+``log_prefix``
+  if present, in addition to doing the configured action, Calico will log the packet with this prefix.
+The current implementation uses iptables LOG action, which results in a log to syslog.

+  For iptables compatibility, Calico will truncate the prefix to 27 characters and limit the character set.

 ``action``
   what action to take when traffic matches this rule.
 One of ``deny``, which